 For more info visit: https://www.earth-ways.co.uk

-She has many years experience working in a variety of community development and County Council roles and holds a BA in Social Science, Post Graduate Diplomas in Communications and Arts Policy and Practice, MA in Visual Art Practices and Permaculture Design Certificate (PDC) from Cloughjordan EcoVillage .
+She has many years experience working in a variety of arts, community development and public service roles with different County Councils and holds a BA in Social Science, Post Graduate Diplomas in Communications and Arts Policy and Practice, MA in Visual Art Practices and Permaculture Design Certificate (PDC) from Cloughjordan EcoVillage .

 What is permaculture?